mausamp/products_crud/README.md

 # products_crud
-This CRUD is developed using RTK Query for api calls.
+This CRUD app is developed using RTK Query for api calls.